 Nearby Balance Rock State Park is located in the northeast corner of Pittsfield State Forest.
 Here a huge 165-ton limestone boulder is balanced precariously upon bedrock, a natural curiosity.

-DCR offers a limited All Terrain Vehicle (ATV) and Off Highway Motorcycle (OHM) trail system at Pittsfield State Forest for the 2011 season.
-Approximately 20 miles of trails was closed to OHVs in 2010 to protect resources regulated under the Massachusetts Endangered Species Act, (M.G.L. c.
+DCR offers a limited All Terrain Vehicle (ATV) and Off Highway Motorcycle (OHM) trail system at Pittsfield State Forest for the 2013 season.
+Approximately 20 miles of trails were closed to OHVs in 2010 to protect resources regulated under the Massachusetts Endangered Species Act, (M.G.L. c.
 131A).
-Approximately 14 miles of trails will open for ATV and OHM use beginning Saturday, May 28, 2011.
-In the interest of public safety, DCR has instituted a required trail permit for ATV and OHM users of Pittsfield State Forest ATV/OHM trails.
+Approximately 14 miles of trails remain for ATV and OHM use.
+In the interest of public safety, DCR has instituted a required trail permit for ATV and OHM users at Pittsfield State Forest ATV/OHM trails.
 This process is intended to ensure that overuse of the limited trail system does not present a safety risk to motorized or non-motorized users of the trails.

 Pittsfield State Forest is located in the central Berkshires in western Massachusetts.